 |

-This is a beginning level firefighting and emergency medical services (EMS) work for the purpose of training to become a Firefighter/EMT, involving initial academic and on-the-job, in-service training and development prior to receiving State certification and promotion to Firefighter/EMT upon graduation from the Fire Academy and EMT school.
+The Cadet Fire/Paramedic is the beginning level of firefighting and emergency medical services (EMS) work for the purpose of training to become a Firefighter, involving initial academic and on-the-job, in-service training and development prior to receiving State certification and promotion to Firefighter upon graduation from the Fire Academy and EMT school.